-Aside from the obvious benefits, did you know that a clean, organised room can help you sleep at night?
-Well, a messy, cluttered bedroom might be causing you unconscious stress which could be disturbing your sleep.
+Did you know that a clean, organised room can actually help you sleep at night?
+While a messy, cluttered bedroom may cause you stress on a subsconsious level, which could end up disturbing your sleep.
 If that’s not reason enough to keep a tidy bedroom, we don’t know what it is!
-After all, that’s what a bedroom is for, sleeping in!

 So where to start?